-- i.
-The Development Control Norms of this Policy shall be applicable to all TOD Schemes and prevail in case of conflict with any other policy/provisions within the MPD.
+20.6.1 The Development Control Norms of this Policy shall be applicable to all TOD Schemes and prevail in case of conflict with any other policy/provisions within the MPD.
 Development under TOD Schemes can be a mix of new development, partial/full reconstruction and partial/full retrofitting of existing structures.
-The strategy to be adopted shall be detailed by the DE as part of the TOD Scheme submission and approved as per the process laid out in the Regulations. - ii.
-FAR - a.
-The FAR for a TOD scheme shall be calculated as the sum of FAR calculations for all constituent plots.
-FAR entitlement for each constituent plot shall be calculated as follows: - The FAR shall be 1.5 times the existing permissible FAR on the plot or 300, whichever is more. - The maximum FAR limit for any plot included in TOD Schemes shall be 500. - Larger TOD Schemes with an area of 4 Ha and direct access from roads of 30m RoW, will be eligible for FAR of 500 on all constituent plots, if feasible. - b.
-While consumption of the entire entitled FAR is not mandatory, the following shall be ensured by all TOD Schemes:
+The strategy to be adopted shall be detailed by the DE as part of the TOD Scheme submission and approved as per the process laid out in the Regulations.

+20.6.2 FAR

-- Minimum FAR utilisation shall be equivalent to the existing permissible FAR for each of the plots. - Overall proportion of mix of uses shall always be maintained. - c.
-In case of TOD Schemes that include existing service lanes/ public roads/ public drains/ public parks, etc., land under such areas shall not be considered for computation of FAR. - d.
-Any public amenities provided as part of the development such as public toilets, bridges, etc. shall be free of FAR, subject to the condition that they are maintained regularly by the DE and remain open and accessible to public at all times of the day, failing which, the concerned local body shall take over the same. - e.
-TOD Schemes that are not able to utilise the permissible FAR due to height restrictions, may be allowed relaxations in ground coverage and setbacks as per MPD, without compromising the area to be maintained under Green Public Spaces. - iii.
-Ground Coverage: shall be a maximum of 40% of the entire TOD Scheme/plot area. - iv.
-EWS Housing: DE shall utilize a mandatory FAR of 15% over and above the maximum permissible residential FAR for provision of good quality EWS housing, as per the norms of MPD. - v.
-Parking - a.
-On-street parking should be provided only where necessary within the influence zones of TOD Nodes.
-No free (un-paid) on-street parking to be provided for private vehicles and it should be priced higher than off-street parking. - b.
-TOD Schemes shall provide 1.33 Equivalent Car Space (ECS) per 100 sq.m. of covered area, with mandatory 10% of the parking area earmarked for bicycles. - c.
-DE shall provide at least 50% of all parking facilities within TOD schemes as 'public parking' facility, in the form of at-grade parking wherever feasible. - d.
-Parking may be in the form of stack parking, surface parking, podium parking, stilt parking on surface or within basements or podiums, or any other innovative methods, all of which shall be counted towards ECS requirement. - e.
-No parking shall be permitted on or under any designated Green Public Space. - ix.
-The entire development has to be compliant with the mandatory sustainability provisions given in the UBBL and prevailing MPD.
-These include:
+- 20.6.2.1 The FAR for a TOD scheme shall be calculated as the sum of FAR calculations for all constituent plots.
+FAR entitlement for each constituent plot shall be calculated as follows: - a) The FAR shall be 1.5 times the existing permissible FAR on the plot or 300, whichever is more. - b) The maximum FAR limit for any plot included in TOD Schemes shall be 500. - c) Larger TOD Schemes with an area of 4 Ha and direct access from roads of 30m RoW, will be eligible for FAR of 500 on all constituent plots, if feasible. - 20.6.2.2 While consumption of the entire entitled FAR is not mandatory, the following shall be ensured by all TOD Schemes: - a) Minimum FAR utilisation shall be equivalent to the existing permissible FAR for each of the plots. - b) Overall proportion of mix of uses shall always be maintained. - 20.6.2.3 In case of TOD Schemes that include existing service lanes/ public roads/ public drains/ public parks, etc., land under such areas shall not be considered for computation of FAR. - 20.6.2.4 Any public amenities provided as part of the development such as public toilets, bridges, etc. shall be free of FAR, subject to the condition that they are maintained regularly by the DE and remain open and accessible to public at all times of the day, failing which, the concerned local body shall take over the same. - 20.6.2.5 TOD Schemes that are not able to utilise the permissible FAR due to height restrictions, may be allowed relaxations in ground coverage and setbacks without compromising the area to be maintained under Green Public Spaces.